 How to Make Spaghetti and Clams with Canned Clams

 Gather your ingredients, which aren’t many: canned clams, garlic, butter, olive oil, parsley, and lemon.

 2. Start by sautéing garlic in butter and olive oil.
 Don’t cook it at too high a heat, since you don’t want the garlic to brown.

 3. Add canned, chopped clams and continue to sauté until they absorb the flavors in the pan.

 4. Add cooked spaghetti, along with a little juice from the canned clams, parsley, lemon juice and zest, and salt and pepper.
 Toss until all the flavors coat the pasta.
 Serve piping hot.

-Be sure to check out these other simple pasta recipes:
+Like Spaghetti and Clams?
+Check out these other pasta recipes:

 Weeknight Spaghetti and Clams